AndriousSolutions/mvc_pattern/README.md

 When working with is MVC implementation, you generally override two classes: The Controller (Class ControllerMVC) and the StateView (Class StateMVC).
-Below is a typical approach to overriding the Controller.
+Below is a typical approach to implementing the Controller.
 ![con](https://user-images.githubusercontent.com/32497443/47087878-24387680-d1eb-11e8-820e-dd677a18a854.jpg)
 The Controller has ‘direct access’ to the View (aka. the StateView, aka. the Class StateMVC).
 This is represented by the property, stateView in the Class,